-Illinois State University is committed to providing a safe, welcoming and accessible campus for students and guests with disabilities who require the use of an Assistance Animal.
+Illinois State University is committed to providing a safe, welcoming and accessible campus for students and guests with disabilities and/or medical/mental health conditions who require the use of an Assistance Animal.
 As a campus that offers and provides housing for students at Illinois State University, University Housing complies with the Fair Housing Act (FHA).

 Under the Fair Housing Act, a person may keep an Assistance Animal in their dwelling as a reasonable accommodation if: 1.
 The person has a disability 2. the animal is necessary to afford the person with a disability an equal opportunity to use and enjoy a dwelling 3.
 There is an identifiable relationship between the disability and the assistance the animal provides.
 Other names for an Assistance Animal may include: Comfort Animal, Therapy Animal and/or Emotional Assistance Animal.